 Development of Software Solutions:

-Fast forward to the 1980s, payroll software systems were introduced.
+Fast forward to the 1980s, and payroll software systems were introduced.
 These systems were incredibly good at meeting the needs of the era.
 These payroll solutions allowed for more sophisticated calculation and reporting.
 In short, it was the transitioning phase from manual to automated processing.

 In the same era, personal computers became widely accessible.
 It led to the development of payroll software for small and medium-sized businesses.